photizo1998/clean-jokes-from-the-internet/Clean Jokes from the Internet.md

 What did the shy pebble say?

-I wish I was a little boulder.
+“I wish I was a little boulder.”

 Rising ghosts {#rising-ghosts .unnumbered}
 -------------